oliverswitzer/phoenix_heroku_template/README.md

 If `mix phx.gen.secret` fails to run, you may need to compile the app first.

+4. (Optional) Enable Github Actions for Continuous Deployment

+This repository has already defined a very simple Github action workflow that deploys commits to main to Heroku in `.github/workflows/main.yml`

+To enable this, simply edit `.github/workflows/main.yml`, add your email address, and change `replace_me` to your apps name.
+Finally, set `HEROKU_API_KEY` in your Github repository secrets.

 # 🔎 Other considerations

+If you'd prefer not to use a database, it is relatively easy to disable Ecto; just comment out `RenameMe.Repo,` in `lib/rename_me/application.ex` so it doesn't yell at you when starting up the app.

-If you hate the long spin up time that Heroku has for its dyno's check out this cool tool to keep your Heroku app alive called [Kaffeine](https://kaffeine.herokuapp.com/).
+If you hate the long spin up time that Heroku has for its dynos check out this cool tool to keep your Heroku app alive called [Kaffeine](https://kaffeine.herokuapp.com/).
 It will allow your dyno's to sleep just enough to not bump into your monthly dyno time allowance for the Heroku free tier.

 # Local Development